 Taoist meditation methods have many points in common with Hindu and Buddhist systems.
 The two main guidelines in Taoist meditation are jing ('quiet, stillness, calm') and ding ('concentration, focus').
-The purpose of stillness, both mental and physical, is to turn attention inwards and cut off external sensory input.
-Within that silent stillness, one concentrates the mind and focuses attention or a sound (mantra) or on breathing, in order to develop an undifferentiated state of mind which permits intuitive insights to arise spontaneously.
+The purpose of stillness, both mental and physical, is to turn attention inwards and get off with external sensory input then.
+Within, one focuses on a sound (mantra) or on breathing, in order to develop an undifferentiated state of mind which permits intuitive insights to arise on their own accord.

 Dealing with the Vagrant Mind

-When you catch your mind drifting into fantasy or drawing attention away from internal alchemy to external phenomena, here are six ways you can use to 'catch the monkey', clarify the mind and re-establish the internal focus:
+When you catch your mind drifting into fantasy or drawing attention away from internal alchemy to external phenomena, there are some ways you can use to 'catch the monkey', clarify the mind and re-establish the internal focus.
+Try:

 Steadying Yourself First